Shadows cast by a class of rotating black bounces with an anisotropic fluid: Light propagation

 where $r_{ph}$ is the value of $r$ in the circular orbit of the photons.
 This leads to

 from which we can obtain $r_{ph}$, and the radius of the shadow $r_{sh}$ in the celestial sphere is (Eq.
 (29) of \cite{perlick2022})

-For example, for $m=\omega=1$, we have\footnote{Eq. (\ref{eq_x_ph_static}) is quadratic in this case, but only one of the two solutions gives an unstable orbit.}
+For example, for $m=\omega=1$, from Eq. (\ref{eq_x_ph_static}) it follows\footnote{Equation (\ref{eq_x_ph_static}) is quadratic in this case, but only one of the two solutions gives an unstable orbit.}

+which, in principle, suggests that we do not have a shadow for $\rho_0>9/8$.
+We will return to this point after discussing the role of the throat.

-Let us now look at the cases without horizons, where there could be a turning point even from $r=0$.
-According to Section \ref{sec:rotating_black_bounces} the Cases without horizons are 1 (depending on $a$), 2 (depending on $a$), 5 and 6.
-From Eq. (\ref{R_function}) we have
+Let us now examine the cases without horizons, where there could be a turning point even from $r=0$.
+As discussed in Sec. \ref{sec:rotating_black_bounces}, these correspond to cases 1, 2 (both depending on the value of $a$), 5, and 6.
+From Eq. (\ref{R_function}) one obtains